InsultingPros/KFRedirectTool/Docs/VanillaPackages.md

 > [Go back to README](../README.md)

 This is a complete list of vanilla game packages.
+Same as in [VanillaPackages.py](../src/VanillaPackages.py), but much more readable.

 ## Animations